BeingPedro/msmanager/README.md

 It's just the begin, maybe it could be bigger some day.
 So, you could help me!

 NOTE: I used PHP as my first language...
 I want to change it to RoR o NodeJS coming soon.
+      Visit http://tesis-prueba.hol.es/proyecto-tesis-NUBE/ to see the prototype
+      User and PW: admin

 BTW *Nice 2 meet you!*